-- Operating system: Ubuntu 18.04+ MacOS Big Sur+ (only for node) Windows 10+ (only for node)
+- Operating system: Ubuntu 18.04+

 - Python

 - Docker

 Note: For the server, Ubuntu is highly recommended.
-It is possible to run a development server (using vserver start) on Windows or MacOS, but for production purposes we recommend using Ubuntu.
+It is possible to run a development server (using v6 server start) on Windows or MacOS, but for production purposes we recommend using Ubuntu.

 Warning: The hardware requirements of the node also depend on the algorithms that the node will run.
 For example, you need much less compute power for a descriptive statistical algorithm than for a machine learning model.